Skip to main content

 • Most studies use formal education settings.
 University students in labs differ from museum visitors (free-choice learning, diverse demographics, variable dwell times).
 Zhou et al.'s museum-specific meta-analysis bridges this gap, but further museum evidence is needed.

 • Measurement relies primarily on self-report.
 Approximately 85% of presence studies use subjective questionnaires.
-The field would benefit from complementary physiological and behavioural measures — an opportunity for institutions seeking research funding.
+The field would benefit from complementary physiological and behavioral measures, an opportunity for institutions seeking research funding.

 "The research is here.
 The funding pathways exist.
 The theoretical frameworks are established.
-The question for museums and science centres is not whether immersive learning is supported by evidence — it is how to implement it well."
+The question for museums and science centers is not whether immersive learning is supported by evidence.
+It is how to implement it well."

 Conclusion